 HIST 292.
 Latin American History.
 (4 Credits)

 Latin American History.
 A survey of the history and cultural development of Central, South, and Caribbean America with emphasis on the era since 1500.
 Includes analysis of the impact of the European/indigenous encounter, of U.S./Latin American relations, and of the challenges of modernization.
-Legacy diversity designation.
+Course is offered occasionally.

 HIST 305.
 Introduction to the History of Christianity.
 (2 Credits)

 A summary introduction to the history of Christianity designed to provide a rapid, but comprehensive overview to assist students who seek a basic understanding of the history of Christianity as background for other fields of study.
 Counts toward the history of Christianity requirement for the major.
 Not open to students who have completed BITH 577 in previous years.
 Course is offered occasionally.

 HIST 311.
 History of Philosophy - Ancient and Medieval.
 (4 Credits)

 This course traces the philosophical conversation that began in Greece and elsewhere over 2,500 years ago and intersected with all three major monotheistic faiths, from its origins up through the beginning of the "modern" era.
 Students will study primary philosophical texts and think through a range of perennial philosophical questions arising from then, concerning fundamental reality, the problem of universals, human nature, societal justice, faith and reason, freedom of the will, God's nature, and many more.
 They will develop the abilities to analyze texts critically and to articulate and defend their own views on the issues just mentioned.

 Tags: HP, PI

 HIST 312.
 History of Philosophy: Modern & Contemporary.
 (4 Credits)